Jump to topic

 Every primary and secondary school campus in Victoria is eligible for water use monitoring under SWEP.

-The program is free, with no up-front or ongoing costs.
+The program is free, with no up-front costs.

 Once registered, the SWEP team will install a data logger on your school's main water meter.
 The logger only takes about 10 minutes to install.
 It will then start recording data for you to see in your dedicated SWEP Web portal.